Meet Our Country Directors

 E-mail: firstname.lastname@example.org, email@example.com

-Dr. de Parado Creo says, “Being part of the STAR community would be an excellent opportunity to collaborate with other researchers and share valuable insights about their different experiences.
-My main concern at the moment is the internationalisation of our faculty, located in Galicia, northwest of Spain.
-For this reason, we are carrying out a project that aims at offering opportunities to ALL students to have at least one experience abroad, even if it has to be a short-term exchange.
-I think fostering international interactions is the best I can do for my students and colleagues.
-Considering the complicated situation that we are facing at the moment and the difficulties to travel, we are especially interested in finding ways to maintain international contacts and foster intercultural exchanges through training courses and virtual communication.
-We would also think it would be a good idea to try to make the most out of the limited exchanges we will have this academic year, both at home and abroad and make sure that each exchange student can be a referent for the rest.”
+Dr. de Prada Creo says, “Being part of the STAR community is an excellent opportunity to collaborate with other researchers and share valuable insights about their different experiences.
+Our main concern is the internationalization of our faculty, located in Galicia, northwest of Spain.
+For this reason, we are carrying out a project that aims to offer ALL students opportunities to have at least one experience abroad, even if it has to be a short-term exchange.
+Fostering international interactions is the best we can do for our students and colleagues.
+Considering the current complicated situation and the difficulties in travelling, we are especially interested in finding ways to maintain international contacts and foster intercultural exchanges through training courses and virtual communication”.

 Dr. Hiep-Hung Pham is the director of Center for Research and Practice on Education at Phu Xuan University.
 Dr Pham also affiliates with Center for Educational Research and Development EdLab Asia as director of research.
 Dr Pham is a high-profile figure among education sector in Vietnam.
 He is well known not only as a productive education researcher who has published 20+ papers in international journals but also as an education activist who has had a strong network among education community including education policymakers, universities and schools’ leaders and managers as well as education researchers.
 Over previous years, Dr. Pham provided advises for government in several policy documents and consultancy for several educational institutions.